TO WIN FREEDOM

 “So, you know where I’m coming from.
 Anyway, I was standing in a crosswalk, just feeling sorry for myself.
 Apparently a driver didn’t see me and ran me over.
 And, here I am.”

-	The man with the sword leaned in.
+The man with the wooden sword leaned in.
 “I am Naoki.
 I came here three hundred years ago.
 You are new here?”

 “I am,” I nodded.
 “Only a few weeks.
 I haven’t seen as much as you.
 But, I’ve seen plenty.”

 I realized that the situation was stable.
 I cast my glance side-to-side at Sirhan and Kinsey, nodded at them.
 “Go.
 Make sure we’re alone.”
 They leapt from my shoulders and set out in opposite directions.
 The eyes of the escaped slaves followed them for a moment, then returned to me.

 “I awoke on a tiny island, where a pirate crew was careening their ship.”
 I settled my eyes on Naoki’s.
 “Yellowbeard’s crew.”

 A dozen mouths opened with a sound like a giant drop of water falling into a giant pool.
 The name worried them.
 It worried me.

 “I did.”
 I felt myself on the verge of bragging.
 Did I have a right to brag?
 Was I okay with taking credit for the gifts Hiral had brought into my life, my two animal friends in the World Facing?
 The aid that Sirhan and Kinsey had brought with them.
 I wouldn’t have been able to make it this far without their assistance.
 “With some help from the raven and the monkey.”